-6. NEXTEL ONLINE SERVICES - Nextel Online Services, consisting of certain applications such as email, data, information and other wireless internet services (the "Applications") are part of the Services that can be obtained through Company.
-Certain Applications offered by Company or authorized third parties may be compatible with the Equipment and/or the Service offered by Company.
-Customer acknowledges and agrees that there is no guarantee or assurance that the Applications are compatible, or will continue to be compatible, with Company's System or any of its Equipment or Service offerings.
-Such compatibility or approval from Company of compatibility shall not be construed as an endorsement of a particular Application or a commitment on the part of Company that Application(s) will continue to be compatible with the System, Equipment or Service for any period of time.
-Company reserves the right. in its sole discretion, to disable or discontinue any Application for any reason.
-Use of Nextel Online Services requires a wireless internet compatible phone, and is subject to any storage, memory or other Equipment limitation.
-Only certain internet sites may be accessed, and certain Nextel Online Services may not be available in all Company Service areas.
+5. NEXTEL ONLINE® SERVICES - Nextel Online® Services consist of applications such as email, data, information and other wireless Internet services ("Online Applications").
+Customer acknowledges that no guarantee or assurance exists that the Online Applications will be compatible, or, if currently compatible, will continue to be compatible, with Nextel's network or with Customer's Equipment or Service.
+Nextel does not endorse any Online Application, even if currently compatible with Nextel's network or with Customer's Equipment or Service.
+Nextel may, at any time in its sole discretion, disable or discontinue any Online Application for any reason.
+Use of Nextel Online® Services requires Internet compatible Equipment, and is subject to applicable storage, memory or other Equipment limitations.

+Only certain Internet sites may be accessed by Customer, and certain Nextel Online[®] Services may not be available in all areas where Service is provided.